Luciano Pavarotti: Early life and musical training

 In 1955, he experienced his first singing success when he was a member of the Corale Rossini, a male voice choir from Modena that also included his father, which won first prize at the International Eisteddfod in Llangollen, Wales.
 He later said that this was the most important experience of his life, and that it inspired him to become a professional singer.

-At about this time Pavarotti first met Adua Veroni.
-They married in 1961.
-When his teacher Arrigo Pola moved to Japan, Pavarotti became a student of Ettore Campogalliani, who at that time was also teaching Pavarotti's childhood friend, Mirella Freni, whose mother worked with Luciano's mother in the cigar factory.
-Like Pavarotti, Freni went on to become a successful opera singer; they would go on to collaborate in various stage performances and recordings together.
+When his teacher, Arrigo Pola, moved to Japan, Pavarotti became a student of Ettore Campogalliani, who at that time was also teaching Pavarotti's childhood friend, Mirella Freni, whose mother worked with Luciano's mother in the cigar factory.
+Like Pavarotti, Freni went on to become a successful opera singer; they collaborated in various stage performances and recordings together.

-During his years of musical study, Pavarotti held part-time jobs in order to sustain himself—first as an elementary school teacher and then as an insurance salesman.
+During his years of musical study, Pavarotti held part-time jobs to sustain himself—first as an elementary school teacher and then as an insurance salesman.
 The first six years of study resulted in only a few recitals, all in small towns and without pay.
 When a nodule developed on his vocal cords, causing a "disastrous" concert in Ferrara, he decided to give up singing.
 Pavarotti attributed his immediate improvement to the psychological release connected with this decision.
 Whatever the reason, the nodule not only disappeared but, as he related in his autobiography: "Everything I had learned came together with my natural voice to make the sound I had been struggling so hard to achieve".

 Career: 1960s–1970s

-Pavarotti began his career as a tenor in smaller regional Italian opera houses, making his debut as Rodolfo in La bohème at the Teatro Municipale in Reggio Emilia in April 1961.
+Pavarotti began his career as a tenor in smaller regional Italian opera houses.
+After winning the Achille Peri International Competition, he made his debut as Rodolfo in La bohème at the Teatro Municipale in Reggio Emilia in April 1961, conducted by Francesco Molinari-Pradelli and staged by Mafalda Favero.
 His first known recording of "Che gelida manina" was recorded during this performance.

-Pavarotti's first of two marriages was to Adua Veroni which lasted from 1961 to 2000 and they had three daughters: Lorenza, Cristina, and Giuliana.
+In December 1961, Pavarotti made his first international appearance in La traviata in Belgrade, Yugoslavia.
+On 23 February 1963, he debuted at the Vienna State Opera in the same role.
+In March and April 1963, Pavarotti performed again in Vienna as Rodolfo and as Duca di Mantova in Rigoletto.
+The same year, he performed his first solo non-opera concert outside Italy when he sang in Dundalk, Ireland, for the St Cecilia's Gramophone Society.
+He was engaged by the Dublin Grand Opera Society to sing The Duke of Mantua in Verdi's Rigoletto in May and June, and his Royal Opera House debut, where he replaced an indisposed Giuseppe Di Stefano as Rodolfo.
+In September 1963, he made his debut at Covent Garden in La Boheme, which gave his career a boost.